tonyfischetti/assertr/README.md

 - `within_bounds` - that returns a predicate function that checks if a numeric value falls within the bounds supplied, and
-- `in_set` - that returns a predicate function that checks if an element is a member of the set supplied.
+- `in_set` - that returns a predicate function that checks if an element is a member of the set supplied. (also allows inverse for "not in set")
 - `is_uniq` - that checks to see if each element appears only once

 and predicate generators designed to be used with the `insist` and `insist_rows`
 functions: